davmre/photos_uploader/README.md

 metadata.

-For some reason, Google Photos does not populate its "description" field from EXIF.
-If you have a bunch of Exif-tagged images you'd like to upload to Google Photos, this script will do that, and automatically set the descriptions based on the EXIF `UserComment` or `ImageDescription` fields.
+For some reason, Google Photos does not populate its "description" field from EXIF metadata.
+If you have a bunch of EXIF-tagged images you'd like to upload to Google Photos, this script will do that, and automatically set the descriptions based on the EXIF `UserComment` or `ImageDescription` fields.

-This whole thing was vibecoded in about half an hour with Claude 4 Sonnet.
+This whole thing was vibecoded with Claude 4 Sonnet in about half an hour.
 If it doesn't do what you want, try asking Claude to fix it?

 ## Features